Eye Diseases Diagnosed and Treated in Fair Lawn

 - Painful eyes

 If you notice any of these, that could be a sign that your eyesight is in trouble, and you need to speak to an optometrist today.

 It’s imperative that you see an eye doctor at the first sign of an eye disease.
 We will speak with you about your symptoms, take a health history, screen for vision loss and diseases, and offer a prescription to help address the symptoms you are experiencing.

 Find Out More About Eye Disease Management at Resident Eyecare Assoc.

 If you have an eye disease you’d like to address, or just want to speak with an optometrist and make sure you’re in top eye health, we invite you to get in touch with us at Resident Eyecare.
-We would love to help you get an optimal vision, so please give us a call at (201) 797-2747 or make an appointment on our website, and we will help you right away.
+We would love to help you get an optimal vision, so please contact us at (201) 797-2747 or make an appointment on our website, and we will help you right away.
 We look forward to seeing you and helping you manage your vision today.